schuang/essential-command-line-tools-tutorial/tut/prerequite.md

 # Prerequite

-To follow along with the class, you are expected to have completed the one of the two things prior to attending the class:
+To follow along with the class, you are expected to have completed either one of the two things prior to attending the class:

 1. (easy) Have a [Hoffman2 cluster